buglabs/openxc-buglabs/Social Mobile Template/README.md

 Customized version of the Freeboard.io Google Maps widget that displays three separate entities on one map.
 Also includes optimizations that enable larger maps sizes than the stock maps widget.

 ###phoneDatasource.js
- For version 1 of OpenXC Social Template, we use this datasource simply to store the master's phone number, to which alerts are sent.
+ For the current release (version 1.0) of OpenXC Social Template, we use this datasource simply to store the master's phone number, to which alerts are sent.
 For future versions, we will enable the commented lines to allow communication TO the dashboard from the master's phone via the Dweet.io-Twilio integration APIs.